ScottProuty/ScottProuty.github.io/README.md

 #Personal Portfolio Webpage#
-This is the first version of the readme started on June 29th.
-Right now it is just a THREE.js test page with a big rotating torus.
-Will eventually turn this into my portfolio page.
-To view the page:
-use command "npm run dev" in git bash and it will give a URL to use to view in Chrome.
+The MVP of my portfolio webpage is DONE!
+I started this on June 29th 2022, took a huge break from working on it, then totally revamped the whole thing in January 2025.
+I hope to add more projects and fun things to the site.